antoniocarlos/cbh/Ticket_Breakdown.md

 Update the database schema to include a new column in the Facilities table for custom Agent IDs Run a migration to update the existing database structure Update any related models to include the new field

+## Ticket 2: Update the getShiftsByFacility function to retrieve custom Agent IDs

+Description: Modify the getShiftsByFacility function to return the custom Agent ID for each Agent, if available, along with the existing metadata.

+Acceptance Criteria:

+The getShiftsByFacility function returns custom Agent IDs for each Agent If no custom Agent ID is available, the internal database ID is returned Time/Effort Estimate: 3 hours

+Implementation Details:

+Modify the getShiftsByFacility function to retrieve the custom Agent IDs from the Facilities table Update the returned data structure to include the custom Agent ID or the internal database ID, as applicable